openservicemesh/osm/docs/wip/application_health_probes.md

 If any health probes are consistently failing, perform the following steps to identify the root cause:

-1. Verify HTTP(S) probes on Pods in the mesh have been modified.
+1. Verify `httpGet` and `tcpSocket` probes on Pods in the mesh have been modified.

-    Startup, liveness, and readiness probes that perform HTTP(S) requests must be modified by OSM in order to continue to function while in a mesh.
+    Startup, liveness, and readiness `httpGet` and `tcpSocket` probes must be modified by OSM in order to continue to function while in a mesh.
 Ports must be modified to 15901, 15902, and 15903 for liveness, readiness, and startup probes, respectively.
 Only HTTP (not HTTPS) probes will have paths modified in addition to be `/osm-liveness-probe`, `/osm-readiness-probe`, or `/osm-startup-probe`.

     Also, verify the Pod's Envoy configuration contains a listener for the modified endpoint.